pnp/sp-dev-fx-aces/samples/PrimaryTextCard-Follow-Documents/README.md

 ### Grant the service principal permission to the Microsoft Graph API

 Once installed, the solution will request the required permissions via the **Microsoft 365 admin portal > SharePoint > Advanced > API access**.
-If you prefer to approve the permissions in advance, for example when testing the solution in the Workbench page without installing it, you can do so using the [CLI for Microsoft 365](https://pnp.github.io/cli-microsoft365/):
+If you prefer to approve the permissions in advance, you can do so using the [CLI for Microsoft 365](https://pnp.github.io/cli-microsoft365/):

 ```bash
 o365 spo login https://contoso-admin.sharepoint.com